-A great innovation coach has a loyal and dedicated following and a benefit of any great coach is the community they are able to create.
+A great innovation coach has a loyal and dedicated following and a benefit of any great coach is the community they can create.

 3) What is it about this innovation coach that is attracting this following?

-Beyond personality, a great innovation coach is bringing to the relationship skills, experiences, tools, and tricks that have had an impact on their clients.
+Beyond personality, a great innovation coach is bringing to the relationship skills, experiences, tools, and tricks that have impacted their clients.
 What are they?

 4) Can I translate the approach from the innovation coach?

 Each innovation coach has an approach/philosophy and not all are easily translated depending on you and your organization.
 Find one that is a match.

 I have a growing belief that innovation coaches will become as widely accepted as executive coaches.
 The impact of coaching on you and your career can be significant if you select the right one for you.

 Looking for an innovation coach, check out Techtrend, an innovation agency with the expertise and experience.
 You should also check out Innovation Tools where innovation coach bio's and backgrounds are available.

 Join the newsletter to receive the latest updates in your inbox.